ArchonInfoSys/paging/README.md

 With any `IQueryable<T>`, just call `AsPagination` on it to get back a `Pagination<T>` model.
 Internally, the `AsPagination` extension method will call `Count` on the queryable to calculate the total count and execute the appropriate `Skip` and `Take` methods to properly page the data.

-The resulting `Pagination` model is optimized to serialize nicely into JSON.
+The resulting `Pagination` model is optimized to serialize nicely into JSON and properly deserialize from JSON.